piyush332020/DESGINED_SITES/README.md

 Every art page has been carefully designed with immersive backgrounds, glowing text effects, and hover animations ✨.
 Images expand dramatically on hover 🔍, inviting viewers to dive deeper into the details of each masterpiece.
 Text descriptions are styled with typewriter animations ⌨️ and glowing shadows, adding an elegant storytelling touch to each artwork.

-Your gallery also features a 3D rotating carousel 🎠 where artworks float in space, creating a futuristic museum vibe.
+gallery also features a 3D rotating carousel 🎠 where artworks float in space, creating a futuristic museum vibe.
 Navigation feels effortless, with clearly styled buttons and smooth scrolling that guide the user naturally from one piece to another.

 The later pages, like the slider section 🎞️, bring in cinematic vibes — artworks slide in and out with motion, supported by thumbnail previews and glowing navigation arrows.
 It feels like watching a visual symphony where art and technology dance together.